Sky TV sells Mt Wellington campus for bumper sum - NZ Herald

-Sky TV has capped a come-back year with the announcement it has its Mt Wellington properties for $56 million - and a hint that the windfall could help usher in the retun of its long-suspended dividend.
+Sky TV has capped a come-back year with the announcement it has sold its Mt Wellington properties for $56 million - and a hint that the windfall could help usher in the return of its long-suspended dividend.

 The buyer is Goodman Property Trust.

-The sale is toward the upper end of expectations.
+The sale is towards the upper end of expectations.
 Wealth manager Jarden had picked the three properties that form Sky's 26,500sq m Mt Wellington campus fetch between $50m and $60m.

 Sky will lease back two studios on the campus, one for $1.65m year, the other for $1.0m per year (with right of renewal for up to five years), meaning some staff will stay in Mt Wellington.
-Others will move into the CBD, where Sky already has a sales office.
-Others will work from home.
+Others will move into the CBD, where from March or April next year Sky is leasing a floor in Auckland Transport's building on the Viaduct (an office previously occupied by Vodafone NZ, Sky gave up its Parnell sales office during last year's lockdowns).
+And some will work from home.

 She added, "We'll be working together with our teams in the new year to confirm how this will work in practice, including taking some of the lessons learned from our Covid lockdown experience and working from home over the last few months."